ArrowFlow: Hierarchical Machine Learning in the Space of Permutations: Introduction

-\paragraph{Contributions.} \begin{enumerate}[leftmargin=2em] \item A formal definition of the \emph{ranking layer} with edit-distance motions, permutation-matrix accumulation, and hierarchical rank aggregation (Section~\ref{sec:ranking-layer}). \item The multi-view ensemble architecture with diverse projection strategies that addresses the argsort encoding bottleneck and achieves competitive accuracy (Sections~\ref{sec:encoding}--\ref{sec:ensemble}). \item An Arrow-theoretic interpretation of layer expressivity, connecting fairness-axiom violations to inductive biases for nonlinearity, sparsity, and stability (Section~\ref{sec:arrow}). \item Formal theoretical analysis: an argsort stability theorem with Gaussian tail bound (explaining noise robustness), an information-capacity theorem ($\log_2(d!)$ bits via permutation cones), a polynomial noise amplification result (explaining the accuracy--robustness trade-off), a consistency proof for the accumulation learning rule, an ensemble error bound, and a social choice theory subsection that proves filter learning is maximum-likelihood estimation under the Mallows model, derives two-sided adversarial manipulability bounds from the Gibbard--Satterthwaite theorem, and quantifies IIA-violation as a measure of nonlinear expressivity (Section~\ref{sec:theory}). \item Comprehensive experiments across UCI tabular benchmarks, MNIST (via PCA, isolating the sort-layer classifier), gene expression cancer classification (TCGA), and the Sushi preference dataset.
-These reveal a unique robustness profile governed by the polynomial degree parameter, perfect batch-effect invariance under monotone distribution shifts, and architecture scaling that has not plateaued at 1024 filters (Sections~\ref{sec:experiments}--\ref{sec:utility}). \item A quantitative energy analysis showing that ArrowFlow's integer-only arithmetic is 15$\times$ cheaper per layer than equivalent FP32 MLP layers, with natural alignment to neuromorphic hardware and sorting-network implementations (Section~\ref{sec:energy}). \end{enumerate}
+\paragraph{Contributions.} \begin{enumerate}[leftmargin=2em] \item A formal definition of the \emph{ranking layer} with displacement motions, permutation-matrix accumulation, and hierarchical rank aggregation (Section~\ref{sec:ranking-layer}). \item The multi-view ensemble architecture with diverse projection strategies that addresses the argsort encoding bottleneck and achieves competitive accuracy (Sections~\ref{sec:encoding}--\ref{sec:ensemble}). \item An Arrow-theoretic interpretation of layer expressivity, connecting fairness-axiom violations to inductive biases for nonlinearity, sparsity, and stability (Section~\ref{sec:arrow}). \item Formal theoretical analysis (Section~\ref{sec:theory}): \begin{itemize}[leftmargin=1.4em,topsep=2pt] \item an argsort stability theorem with Gaussian tail bound, and a projected-noise corollary, explaining the noise robustness; \item an information-capacity theorem ($\log_2(e!)$ bits for an $e$-dimensional score vector, via permutation cones); \item a polynomial noise-amplification (local sensitivity) result for the accuracy--robustness trade-off; \item a consistency proof for the accumulation rule---a Borda/mean-position estimator---and an ensemble error bound; and \item a social-choice subsection characterizing filter learning as consistent rank aggregation (with exponential consistency), proving two-sided adversarial-perturbation bounds from the footrule metric, and showing that the learning rule's positional aggregation provably violates Arrow's independence axiom. \end{itemize} \item Comprehensive experiments across UCI tabular benchmarks, MNIST (via PCA, isolating the sort-layer classifier), gene expression cancer classification (TCGA), and the Sushi preference dataset.
+These reveal a unique robustness profile governed by the polynomial degree parameter, exact invariance to within-sample strictly monotone distribution shifts, and architecture scaling that has not plateaued at 1024 filters (Sections~\ref{sec:experiments}--\ref{sec:utility}). \item A quantitative energy analysis showing that ArrowFlow's integer-only arithmetic is 15$\times$ cheaper \emph{per layer in arithmetic energy} than equivalent FP32 MLP layers (narrowing to $\approx$1.05$\times$ at full seven-view inference, with larger gains expected from reduced memory traffic and multiplier-free hardware), with natural alignment to neuromorphic hardware and sorting-network implementations (Section~\ref{sec:energy}). \end{enumerate}